Meet the Commissioners

-NaaSira Adeeba is a native form the great midwestern state of Ohio.
+NaaSira Adeeba is a native form the great Midwestern state of Ohio.
 NaaSira has resided in Seattle, Washington since July of 1979.
 As an active community member and parent, NaaSira has contributed time, leadership abilities and talents in the arts of social work.
-From:1981-1987 as an LRC peer counselor, an organizor and facilitator for the Women Of Color support group, as well as being an employer for Rainier National Bank.
+From:1981-1987 as an LRC peer counselor, an organizer and facilitator for the Women Of Color support group, as well as being an employer for Rainier National Bank.

-Additionally in the areas of Social Work, and, graduate Of Seattle Antioch University, NaaSira has worked with various Seattle nonprofit agencies as a counselor, counselling the homeless, abused youth, mothers, and women leaving abusive partner/relationships.
+Additionally in the areas of Social Work, and, graduate Of Seattle Antioch University, NaaSira has worked with various Seattle nonprofit agencies as a counselor, counseling the homeless, abused youth, mothers, and women leaving abusive partner/relationships.

 As an original and active member of the 1993 organization, Sistah 2 Sistah, a coalition of POCAAN, NaaSira has served S2S as Co-Chair:1997-2004, and currently enjoys performing and playing the Djemba, with the group, Sista Drums.